Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 There are a few things you can do to help if you don’t want this interference:

 - Take your own music.
-We don’t mean blast it like the others, but there is nothing stopping you listening to music at a softer level that just takes the edge off others sounds
+We don’t mean blast it like the others, but nothing is stopping you from listening to music at a softer level that just takes the edge off others’ sounds

 - Take a windshield or build sides around your camping spot.
 This will help block some of the noise